dbgbench/dbgbench.github.io/artifact/README.md

 A comprehensive description of the shared dataset and infrastructure is provided in the
 <a href="https://dbgbench.github.io">project website</a> In general, the provided artifact can be used for
 several purposes that might well go beyond the scope of our ESEC/FSE 2017 paper.
 In the following, we will explicitly outline two usage scenarios to help understand the scope of our work.
+Scroll down for *step-by-step instructions*.

 ## Extending the DBGBENCH dataset